darlene-rosa/100-days-of-code/log.md

 - Coded for 2 hours early this morning!

 **&Thoughts**:
 - I followed a YouTube tutorial to code the CSS portion of the survey form.
 I've been completing projects in my editor so I haven't seen the live changes.
-I felt more competent in CSS watching someone else's thought process in coding and seeing immediate changes.
+I felt more competent in CSS after watching someone else's thought process in coding and seeing immediate changes.

 **Links**:
 https://twitter.com/darlene__rosa/status/1574639776078209025/photo/1